sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     !![MDK](img_1.4.png)

     >The _MDK Empty Project_ template creates a Logout action, Close page action, rule and an empty page (`Main.page`).
 After using this template, you can focus on creating your pages, other actions, and rules needed for your application.

-    >More details on _MDK template_ is available in [help documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/webide.html#creating-a-new-project).
+More details on _MDK template_ is available in [help documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/webide.html#creating-a-new-project).

     >If you see *Cloud foundry token expired, continue without mobile services connection?* message, then set the Cloud Foundry environment again by clicking at bottom left corner of your status bar to initiate a valid session and repeat above steps.

 5. After clicking **Next**, the wizard will generate your MDK Application based on your selections.
 You should now see the `MDKDeepLink` project in the project explorer.
-As you have already opened the workspace, there is no need to open the generated project in new workspace or to add it to workspace.
+As you have already opened the workspace, there is no need to open the generated project in new workspace.
 Ignore the pop-up or click the cross icon to hide the window.

     !![MDK](img_1.5.png)